paf31/purescript-folds/docs/Control/Fold.md

 stepFold :: forall a b. a -> Fold a b -> Fold a b
 ```

+Step a fold by providing a single input.

 #### `unfoldFold`

 ``` purescript
 unfoldFold :: forall s a b. s -> (s -> a -> s) -> (s -> b) -> Fold a b
 ```

+Create a `Fold` by providing an initial state, a function which updates
+that state, and a function which produces output from a state.

 #### `unfoldFold_`